mothur/mothur.github.io/_wiki/chimera.vsearch.md

 default=f.
 If you set dereplicate=t, and then when a sequence is found to be chimeric it is removed from it's group, not the entire dataset.

+    mothur > chimera.vsearch(dereplicate=t, fasta=stability.trim.contigs.good.unique.good.filter.unique.precluster.fasta, count=stability.trim.contigs.good.unique.good.filter.unique.precluster.count_table)

 Note: When you set dereplicate=t, mothur generates a new count table with the chimeras removed and counts adjusted by sample.

 For a detailed example: [Dereplicate example](/wiki/chimera_dereplicate_example)

+### processors

+The processors parameter allows you to specify how many processors you would like to use.
+The default is all available.

+### vsearch

+The vsearch parameter allows you to specify the name and location of your vsearch executable.
+By default mothur will look in your path and mothur's executable location.
+You can set the vsearch location as
+follows: vsearch=/usr/bin/vsearch.

+    mothur > chimera.vsearch(vsearch=/usr/bin/vsearch.2.17.1, fasta=stability.trim.contigs.good.unique.good.filter.unique.precluster.fasta, count=stability.trim.contigs.good.unique.good.filter.unique.precluster.count_table)

 ### abskew